cover image for Leica Q3 concept

-Leica Q3 Concept
+Leica Q3 concept

 I’ve been shooting solely with Leica Q for the last two years.
 It has continued to be the most pleasurable shooting experience I’ve ever had.